Greetings from DGA President Paris Barclay

 In response to the changing economics of low-budget filmmaking, the Directors Guild of America regularly reviews and updates our Low Budget Agreement (LBA).
 The DGA’s LBA now covers narrative and documentary films intended for theatrical or home video/DVD release with budgets of up to $11 million.
 The Agreement is structured in four levels:

 Another advantage of working under a DGA Agreement is the talented DGA UPMs and ADs who can help you bring your project in on time and under budget.
-And we have DGA members local to shooting locations across the country who will not only save you money on travel and accommodations, but will also help you qualify for state incentives.
+And we have DGA members local to shooting locations around the world who will not only save you money on travel and accommodations, but will also help you qualify for regional tax incentives.

 In these times of rapidly changing technology and filmmaking techniques, the DGA has actively demonstrated its flexibility, foresight and commitment by helping me shoot and distribute a small independent labor of love digitally.
 The DGA made everything work within our low budget so I could have my strong Guild support crew. – Wayne Wang.